nicolasgalvez/210-lab-29/README.md

 # Lab 29 Alpha
 This will be the alpha release branch

+3. Development: where the actual coding takes place.
+This phase is often the longest, as it involves not just coding but also unit testing to ensure that individual parts of the software work correctly.

+4. Testing: the software is rigorously tested to identify and fix any bugs or issues.
+Various tests are conducted: system testing, integration testing, and user acceptance testing), to ensure the software meets all requirements and functions as intended.

 ## Requirements Analysis
 Suppose the project's stakeholders have met, and determined the following set of requirements for this software release: